History of the Wetlands

 Each year, the 30+ member team of Dow employees, retirees, and community members determines the enhancements and restoration efforts it pursues at the site.
 Native species in the form of trees, shrubs and wildflowers are planted routinely.
 A windmill pumps water to native oak trees and a bird forage field yields crops of sunflowers, barley, and corn to attract additional wildlife.
 Habitat enhancement, wildlife monitoring, and nesting site improvements for migrating birds is a team focus.
 From the construction of a viewing platform to Kestrel birdhouses, raptor platforms, road improvements, docks, and recycle water irrigation systems -- many projects are ongoing team challenges.

-View the Wetlands Fact Sheet.
+View the Dow Wetlands Preserve Brochure.
 (30KB PDF)

 Our program is an award-winner thanks to the effective partnership with several local organizations: